joacri/cse15l-lab-reports/lab5.md

 > Output:
 ![Image](L5-P4.1.png)

-> Explanation: This command is specifiying that the range of characters between A-L, which are strictly uppercase letters be found in the beginning of each line in the textfile. this can be helpful if you are looking for names that begin with a letter within that range.
+> Explanation: This command recursively searches the directory tree, for each specified Path, and is combined with the grep command to find all .txt files that contain the word abuelo.
+This can be helpful if you are looking for a specific topic across the directory and subdirectories because it gives you better chances of finding more information.
 >
 > Source: [https://linuxhandbook.com/find-command-examples/](https://linuxhandbook.com/find-command-examples/)